mustafaHami/Hangman-game/README.md

 # Hangman Game Project
-#### It is a Game developed in  Html, Css, Javascript.
+#### It is a Game developed in  Html, Css, Javascript and PHP.
 I realized this project during my DUT.